Stroke treatment in Idaho Falls, Idaho

 A stroke happens when a blood vessel carrying oxygen to the brain becomes blocked or ruptures.
 When this occurs, part of the brain no longer receives the oxygen it needs, and the tissue in that area starts to die.

-At Eastern Idaho Regional, we deliver an aggressive approach to stroke treatment with expertise from neurologists, registered nurses, dieticians, interventional radiologists and other stroke care specialists.
+At Eastern Idaho Regional, we take an aggressive, multidisciplinary approach to stroke treatment with expertise from neurologists, registered nurses, dieticians, interventional radiologists and other stroke care specialists.

 Types of stroke

 There are two types of stroke.
 As a Primary Stroke Center, we can quickly diagnose the difference.

 - Ischemic stroke is a clot that blocks blood flow in the brain

 - Hemorrhagic stroke is a bleed that sometimes may be too massive to resolve